AXVIII3/app-launcher--unity-csharp/Docs/Files.md

 # File Structure
 The launcher detects its current directory and creates a `Data` folder on the same level as itself...
-The zip is downloaded and extracted inside this folder...
+The zip is downloaded and extracted inside this folder...<br>
 ![image](https://github.com/AXVIII3/unity-app-launcher/assets/76608488/24175a3a-f980-453c-a2dc-7571b9bd0166)